DLHGroup/patient-representations/readme.md

 **Average**|**0.762**|**0.621**|**0.643**|**0.755**|**0.618**|**0.640**|**0.540**|**0.565**|**0.528**|

 #### Descriptive Notebook
 You can also refer to the **Code_Execution_Guide_(Bonus Notenook).ipynb** for detailed stepwise instructions on how to run the code.
-Also, you may find some other interesting insights.
+You may find some other interesting insights too!